Crete's Culinary Sanctuaries donates tickets to National Public Radio

 Copyright © Nikki Rose.
 All rights reserved

-produce their own olive oil, cheese, wine, honey, yogurt, breads – you name it.
-It’s an incredible
+to produce their own olive oil, cheese, wine, honey, yogurt, breads – you name it.
+It’s an

-experience for visitors to spend time with dedicated producers and participate in these everyday
+incredible experience for visitors to spend time with dedicated producers and participate in

-rural activities.
-We work with so many small-scale farmers to create strength in numbers and
+these everyday rural activities.
+We work with so many small-scale farmers to create strength in

-promote their work.
-By rekindling interest in traditional trades, it is beneficial for visitors and
+numbers and promote their work.
+By rekindling interest in traditional trades, it is beneficial for

 CL: What is agrotourism and how has this idea grown in the past few years?